orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

  <ul class="sudoku_legend"><li><span class="good">Green</span> cells don't violate any rules</li><li><span class="violated">Red</span> cells violate either row, column, or block rules</li><li><span class="boring">Grey</span> cells have only one possible value based on the clues</li><li><span class="clue">White</span> cells are given in the puzzle (a "clue" cell)</li></ul>

-The harmony is composed of choices for all of the unknown cells, which are represented as green, grey, or red cells.
+The green, grey, and red cells represent the choices for all of the unknown cells.

-Next is the quality heuristic for a given solution to a sudoku.
-The most obvious one is just a count of the violations in the puzzle, which you can see is just a count of the red cells in the solution.
+Next, we decide how to evaluate the quality of a given solution.
+The most obvious algorithm is just a count of the violations in the puzzle, which is just a count of the red cells in the solution.
 In my tests this heuristic worked a tad less effectively than a slightly different heuristic proposed by Dr Zong Woo Geem in [1].
-The optimal solution is the global minimum of \\(Q\\), where
+The optimal solution is the global minimum of \\( Q\\), where

 <div class="math">
   $$